samanshaiza004/punks/README.md

 ## contribute

-I super open to contributions! it's really easy to spin up a dev enviroment:
+i'm open to contributions! it's really easy to spin up a dev enviroment:

 1. fork